CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

 ## Review

-In this lab you have:
+In this lab, you have:

-- Setup Azure Migrate for discovery
+- Set up Azure Migrate for discovery
-- Discovered the on-premises VMs using Azure Migrate Appliance
+- Discovered the on-premises VMs using the Azure Migrate Appliance

 ### You have successfully completed the lab.
-Click on Next >> to procced with next lab.
+Click on Next >> to proceed with the next lab.